mscastanho/chaining-box/deploy/vagrant/README.md

 This deployment option is intended mainly for testing and development.
 To start the environment simpy run:

-    vagrant up

-Just to make sure all VMs are correctly setup, force a reboot on all of them through vagrant:

-    vagrant reload
+    vagrant up && vagrant reload

-This should only be necessary after running `vagrant up` for the first time.
+The reload is issued just to make sure all VMs are correctly setup.
+This should only be necessary after running `vagrant up` for the first time (VM creation).

+Install dependencies:

+    vagrant provision --provision-with=deps

+Configure bridge for communication:

+    sudo static-entries.sh

+Install code on nodes and start SFs:

+    run-nodes.sh